Inquiry starts into cause of gas tanker explosion in Mexico City as death toll rises to 6

-MEXICO CITY (AP) — An investigation was underway on Thursday into the cause of a crash in Mexico City in which a tanker truck exploded on a major highway, killing at least six people and injuring 90.
+MEXICO CITY (AP) — Families clustered outside hospitals awaiting word of their loved ones Thursday after the crash and explosion of a tanker truck a day earlier on a Mexico City highway that killed at least six people and injured 90.

 The fire engulfed more than two dozen vehicles and left a gruesome scene of badly burned survivors staggering in the street in tattered clothing as first responders rushed to the scene.
 The injured suffered second- and third-degree burns.

-The tragedy on Wednesday drew renewed attention to the thousands of trucks that rumble through Mexico daily carrying liquid propane, which most homes and businesses rely on for cooking and heating water.
+The accident Wednesday drew renewed attention to the thousands of trucks that rumble through Mexico daily carrying liquid propane, which most homes and businesses rely on for cooking and heating water.

 Mexico City Civil Protection Secretary Myriam Urzua told local radio Thursday that two more victims had died overnight taking the death toll to six.
 She said 21 people remained in a critical condition.